Nina-devs/Nina/README.md

 #### Windows users: if you really must use the microshit compiler, don't expect to get much mileage at all out of your program.
 Performance will be abysmal, as Nina relies heavily on compiler optimizations.

-## Paid Tech Support for Nina

-**Nina will always be 100% free, libre GPL-licensed software!**, and you can pay a subscription fee to have the lead developers on same-business-day speed-dial to educate and help your team with Nina to boost their productivity and save you lots of money.

 ## TL;DR Gimme Maximum Speed JavaScript

 Okay!, to read the minimum amount of this documentation, skip the bla-bla-bla lecture about bla-bla-profiling-bla-bla-benchmarks-bla-bla, and get the max performance possible, follow these steps: